stutibiyani/SuperGAN/README.md

 ## :e-mail: Contact

-If you have any question, please email `anant.singh@nyu.edu`
+If you have any question, please email `sb7580@nyu.edu`
 <br>
 > This Project was part of graduate level Deep Learning course at New York University